Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 Whites

 Ferraton Pere & Fils Cotes du Rhone Samorëns Blanc 2018 Ferraton Pere & Fils is a large, well-known winery that produces wines in both subregions of the Rhône Valley.
 This white wine has beautiful floral, lemony, and peach aromas.
-On the palate it is dry and crisp, yet with a round and weighty body and an appealing bitterness on the finish.
+It is dry and crisp on the palate, yet with a round and weighty body and an appealing bitterness on the finish.
 Pair with everything from tuna tartare to full-flavored cheeses. ($16)

 IMG_0696.jpeg